 Requires a valid CloudGen access proxy enrollment link.
 See step #4 of Add Proxy to get the link.

-Choose Install Script or Manual Steps to proceed.
+Choose Install Script or the Manual Steps for CentOS or Ubuntu to proceed.
+See Troubleshooting for help.

 Install Script